bouchard/fav_star/README.markdown

 Credits
 =======

-Basic structure and a good chunk of code is taken from Peter Jackson's work on ActsAsVoteable.
+Basic scaffold is from Peter Jackson's work on VoteFu / ActsAsVoteable.
+All code updated for Rails 3, cleaned up for speed and clarity, karma calculation fixed, and (hopefully) zero introduced bugs.